gapotchenko/deno-cgi/README.md

 implementation for [Deno](https://deno.com/).

-It allows you to run shell scripts, CGI programs, or other executables directly in a Deno HTTP server.
+It allows you to run shell scripts, CGI programs, or other executables directly from a Deno HTTP server.

 ## Example